Rice baseball bounced back from an opening loss, taking two of three games against crosstown Houston Baptist to open their 2021 campaign.

-Garrett Zaskoda, who received a look as a possible midweek starting option, was sharp in his relief appearance on Sunday, allowing one run on two hits in four innings.
+Garret Zaskoda, who received a look as a possible midweek starting option, was sharp in his relief appearance on Sunday, allowing one run on two hits in four innings.
 Reed Gallant kept the ball rolling on Monday with five shutout innings, allowing no hits along the way.

 Three of the five relievers Rice baseball deployed in the series were superb (Deskins, Zaskoda, Gallant).
 Only DeLeon allowed multiple runs.
 At the very least, more good outings than bad is a step in the right direction for the Rice bullpen which still has plenty of talented young arms like Dillon Janac and Matthew Linskey waiting in the wings.